Main elements of Norwegian energy policy

 Norway produces a large amount of flexible hydropower, which will continue to be the backbone of its energy supply system.
 Hydropower production is also important in the context of climate change in Europe, and hydropower production makes it possible to maintain security of supply in the Norwegian and Nordic electricity systems.

 Norway already derives a large share of its energy supplies from renewable sources.
 The electricity generation sector is virtually emission-free.
-However, energy use in transport, manufacturing, oil and gas production and for heating still results in greenhouse gas emissions.
+However, fossil energy use in transport, manufacturing and oil and gas production still results in greenhouse gas emissions.
 Our energy policy is intended to facilitate more efficient and climate-friendly energy use.

 Norway’s energy policy is intended to provide a framework that enables the country to further develop its renewable energy resources and make use of its competitive advantages.
 This includes ensuring that there are well-functioning markets, so that profitable renewable resources can be used efficiently and provide a good basis for business development and value creation.
 Flexible hydropower production, the widespread use of electricity for many purposes and Norway’s pioneering role in market reform in the power sector are competitive advantages in a European energy market that is undergoing transformation.